COMP0016-Team6/user-manual/docs/patients.md

 # Patients

-The patient version is very similar to that of the clinician's version in functionalities apart from some features such as add patients, but it mainly focuses on browsing the patient's himself dashboard and information rather than checking other patients or changing important treatment plans.
+A patient user will have most of the dashboard functionalities similar to a clinician.
+Patients will only be able to access their treatment data.

 ## Login

-If you have already register an account, just fill in email and password to input.
+Enter the credentials of your registered patient account.

 ![Patients Login](img/patients/login.png)

 ## Patient Dashboard

-This is the overall view of the patient dashboard of the clinician version.
-It consists of several different components.
+This is the patient dashboard which consists of several different components.

 ![Patients Patient Dashboard](img/patients/dashboard.png)